kiwilan/php-opds/README.md

   versionQuery: 'version', // query parameter for version
   paginationQuery: 'page', // query parameter for pagination
   updated: new DateTime(), // Last update of OPDS feed
-  usePagination: false, // To enable pagination, default is false
-  useAutoPagination: false, // To enable auto pagination, default is false, if `usePagination` is true, this option will be ignored
   maxItemsPerPage: 16, // Max items per page, default is 16
   forceJson: false, // To force JSON response as OPDS 2.0, default is false );